Frequently Asked Questions

 Business owners can help by opting to use alternatives materials or switch over to reusable materials within their establishments.
 In addition, businesses can pledge to become a part of an esteemed network of businesses in Miami Beach that have vowed to help keep the city plastic free.
 Learn more about #PlasticFreeMB here: Business Program

-Shop in style - always have reusable bags.
-With the many options available for reusable bags, you can definitely find out that suits your style better than ugly plastic bags
+Shop in style: Always have reusable bags.
+With the many options available for reusable bags, you can definitely find out that suits your style better than ugly plastic bags.

-Drink in style – always have a reusable bottle or cup handy
+Drink in style: Always have a reusable bottle or cup handy.

-Go strawless – decline any straws or stirrers that may come with your beverage or if you really need one, get yourself a reusable straw
+Go strawless: Decline any straws or stirrers that may come with your beverage or if you really need one, get yourself a reusable straw.

-Spread the word - tell your family, friends, and neighbors about the importance of reducing single-use plastic
+Spread the word: Tell your family, friends, and neighbors about the importance of reducing single-use plastic.

 The short answer is no. Although composting is a great option when reducing plastic use, our region does not offer large-scale composting.
 Additionally, compostable plastics are not accepted at most recycling facilities in South Florida.
-If your home or business has a composting bin, then compostable plastic may work for you.
-Compostable plastics can take several months to biodegrade and are still considered litter if not disposed of properly.
-An important action to keep in mind is to reduce dependency on single-use plastic before considering reusing and recycling.
+Furthermore compostable plastics typically require industrial composting which is not municipally available within our region.

 Keep in mind that our plastic straw/stirrer ordinance does not allow for biodegradable or compostable plastics as substitutes.

-We highly recommend choosing reusable materials or items that are derived from natural products such as bamboo, sugarcane, and other highly biodegradable products.
+No. We highly recommend choosing reusable materials or items that are derived from natural products such as bamboo, sugarcane, and other highly biodegradable products.
 It's also important to note waste management services are provided by a small group of contracted waste/recycling companies.
 These companies only accept certain types of plastic to recycle.
 The recycling symbol and the number on a container do not necessarily indicate whether a product is recyclable.
 We recommend recycling by shape.
 Consider items such bottles, jars and jugs which are the most highly accepted materials at a recycling facility.

 The easiest way to identify plastic or biodegradable plastics is by looking for products that contain "poly" within their description.
 The most common plastics are: